akka/akka/CONTRIBUTING.md

 ### Documentation

-All documentation is preferred to be in Lightbend's standard documentation format [Paradox](https://github.com/lightbend/paradox), which among other things, allows all code in the documentation to be externalized into compiled files and imported into the documentation.
+All documentation is preferred to be in Akka's standard documentation format [Paradox](https://github.com/lightbend/paradox), which among other things, allows all code in the documentation to be externalized into compiled files and imported into the documentation.

 To build the documentation locally: